POrwell/Project1_A_Dogs_Quest_For_Home/README.md

 - Start button in shape of paw

 # Gameplay
-- Horizontally moving canvas flanked by static images of warehouse and house
+- Horizontally moving canvas
 - Blue is positioned near the start of the canvas and moves up, down, left and right using arrow keys
-- Strength bar which increases/decreases with objects
+- Strength bar which increases/decreases with objects *
-- Score tally which increases every 1000 frames
+- Score tally which increases with specific resources
 - Objects which appear from end of canvas and move along towards Blue and are collected using collision feature.
-Points are collected over time (every 1000 frames).
-- Simple background audio on loop
+- Simple background audio on loop *
-- When bar diminishes game is over
+- When bar diminishes game is over *

 # Gameover
 - Failure message
 - Score printed
-- Restart button in shape of bone
+- Restart button in shape of bone *

 ## Backlog
 # Splash
-- Blue cartoon has simple animation (e.g. bobbing movement/ licks paw)
 - Additional key control (see gameplay)

 # Gameplay
 - Canvas images change to add sense of movement
-- Popup messages and SFX noises
+- SFX noises *
 - Space or enter key must be hit to collect resources or they are lost.
-Not simple collision
+Not simple collision *
-- Collision with side of screen loses point
+- Collision with side of screen loses point *
-- When game is lost, Blue's position reverts to start of canvas and popup failure message appears
+- When game is lost, Blue's position reverts to start of canvas and popup failure message appears *

 # Gameover
-- High score printed
+- High score printed *

 ## Data structure
 # main.js